vitaliimelnychuk/blog/documents/article/2021-10-22-how-to-optimize-images-for-web-performance.md

 This is where **[https://imagesperf.vercel.app](https://imagesperf.vercel.app)** was born!

+Fork [https://github.com/vitaliimelnychuk/images-performance](https://github.com/vitaliimelnychuk/images-performance) and change  images list in `components/ImageList/data.js` if you want to compare your own images.

 ## Always have a checklist!

 The checklist is a great tool to improve your daily routine by introducing things that you have never done before.
 Having it before your changes go live will lead to continuous improvements.